 What are Fibroids?

-Fibroids, also known as uterine fibroids, myomas, or leiomyomas, are noncancerous tumors that develop in the uterus.
-These growths can alter the shape or size of the uterus and sometimes affect the cervix.
-Many women experience multiple fibroids, although it is possible to have just one.
-The symptoms and need for treatment depend on the fibroids' location, size, and number.
+Fibroids, also known as uterine fibroids, myomas, or leiomyomas, are benign (non-cancerous) tumors made of muscle tissue that develop within the uterus.
+These growths can vary in size and number and may alter the shape or size of the uterus and, occasionally, the cervix.

 View All of Our Resources on Fibroids